judith-tonhauser/how-projective/README.md

 The directory `results` contains the (anonymized) data from all four experiments as well as the R scripts used for analysis and visualization.
 Note: what is referred to as a "trigger" in these files corresponds to what is referred to by "target expression" in the paper (see footnote 1 in the paper).

-Figure B (by-item ratings) can be found in results/exp1b/graphs/.
+Figure B (by-item ratings in Exp 1b) can be found in results/exp1b/graphs/.